Control and Perception in Networked and Autonomous Vehicles

 In the theory part, we focus on distributing the control problem of multi-agent systems coupled via objective function or constraints using Distributed MPC (DMPC).
-Additionally, the course discusses the application in a multi-vehicle system, which prepares the participants for the practical lab work.
+Additionally, the course discusses the application of a multi-vehicle system, which prepares the participants for the practical lab work.

 The course covers the following topics